-Once you’ve introduced time and savings amounts as key variables in their journey towards getting what they want, you can discuss an action plan so they can achieve their goal.
-The idea is to give them a step-by-step framework that they can easily follow.
+Once you've introduced time and savings amounts as key variables in their journey towards getting what they want, discuss a plan to achieve their goal.
+Again, the idea is to give them a step-by-step framework that they can easily follow.

 The goal of making a savings strategy is for your children to be able to think for themselves along the lines of, “if I save RM30 per week for 6 weeks, I will reach my goal and be able to buy the toy, but if I save RM36 per week, I can have the toy in 5 weeks.”

 Here's a worksheet that you can use with your kids to track their savings progress.

 Teaching your children how to manage money from a young age doesn't just give them the tools and skills to acquire wealth, but it also teaches them responsibility, persistence, and compromise.